 ^{} In some cases, the Federal funding amount represents the allocation of temporary COVID related funding for two years since grants are multi-year.

-A Includes a one-time fund balance appropriation of \$3.2 million for magnet shuttle stops.
+A Includes a one-time fund balance appropriation of \$2.3 million until magnet shuttle stops implementation is complete.